 Besser (1985) estimated damage to agricultural crops associated with birds exceeded \$100 million annually in the United States.
-Bird damage to agricultural crops occurs primarily from the consumption of crops (i.e., loss of the crop and revenue), but also consists of trampling of emerging crops and compaction of soil by waterfowl, consumption of cover crops used to prevent erosion and condition soil, damage to fruits associated with feeding, and fecal contamination.
-In 2012, the sale from all agricultural crops accounted for almost 43% of the total market value of agricultural commodities (livestock and crops) in South Carolina.
-Some of the crop commodities harvested in 2012 include corn, soybeans, wheat, cotton, and tobacco (NASS 2014a).
-Damage to agricultural crops in South Carolina occurs primarily from European starlings, American crows, red-winged blackbirds, common grackles, mallards, Canada geese, wild turkey, and mourning doves.
+Bird damage to agricultural crops occurs primarily from consumption (loss of the crop and revenue), but also consists of trampling of emerging crops by waterfowl, damage to fruits associated with feeding, and fecal contamination.
+In 2014, cash receipts from farming totaled more than \$13 billion.
+Livestock, dairy, and poultry accounted for nearly 67% of that total, and crops accounted for 33% in North Carolina (Long 2016).
+Of the agricultural crops produced in the State, tobacco brought in the most cash receipts, followed by soybeans, corn, and sweet potatoes (NASS 2017).
+Other crop commodities harvested in 2016 include hay, wheat, cotton, and peanuts.
+Nearly \$435 million in cash receipts from the production of vegetables, melons, potatoes, and sweet potatoes occurred in the State during 2012.
+Cash receipts received from the production of fruits, nuts, and berries in the State during 2012 was nearly \$85 million (NASS 2017).
+Damage to agricultural crops (e.g., soybeans, wheat, and corn) reported to WS occurs primarily from American crows and Canada geese, red-winged blackbirds, grackles, cowbirds, and to a lesser extent mallards, woodpeckers, ravens, and American robins.

 Several studies have shown that European starlings can pose a great economic threat to agricultural producers (Besser et al. 1968, Dolbeer et al. 1978, Feare 1984).
 Starlings and sparrows can also have a detrimental effect on agricultural food production by feeding at vineyards, orchards, gardens, crops, and feedlots (Weber 1979).
-For example, starlings feed on numerous types of fruits such as cherries, figs, blueberries, apples, apricots, grapes, nectarines, peaches, plums, persimmons, strawberries, and olives (Weber 1979).
+For example, starlings feed on numerous types of fruits such as, cherries, figs, blueberries, apples, apricots, grapes, nectarines, peaches, plums, persimmons, strawberries, and olives (Weber 1979).
 Starlings were also found to damage ripening corn (Johnson and Glahn 1994) and are known to feed on the green, milk, and dough stage kernels of sorghum (Weber 1979).
 Additionally, starlings may pull sprouting grains, especially winter wheat, and feed on planted seed (Johnson and Glahn 1994).
 Sparrows damage crops by pecking seeds, seedlings, buds, flowers, vegetables, and maturing fruits, and localized damage can be considerable because sparrows often feed in large flocks on a small area (Fitzwater 1994).